-Seed catalogues show we were available throughout the 19th century but by the first half of this century we seemed to lose our popularity.
-It was the Italians, who migrated to Australia in the 1940's and 1950's, who brought us back into favour.
+Seed catalogues show we were available throughout the 19th century but by the first half of this century, we seemed to lose our popularity.
+It was the Italians, who migrated to Australia in the 1940s and 1950s, who brought us back into favour.
 They adore us and cook us so well that now everybody wants to eat us.

 To prepare an artichoke, cut off the stem and remove any tough outer leaves.
-Cut the top 20mm off and trim tips of remaining leaves.
+Cut the top 20mm off and trim the tips of the remaining leaves.

-Brush all cut surfaces with lemon juice or soak in lemon and water to prevent browning.
+An easy way to cook artichokes, is to plunge into a pot of boiling salted water and gently boil, turning occasionally, until tender when tested with a skewer in the base.
 Cook whole, discarding the fuzzy centre or ‘choke' either before or after cooking.
 Stems can be left on for some recipes if the leaves and fibrous outer green layer are removed first.
-The base or ‘bottom' of the artichoke is the most succulent part.
+The base or ‘bottom' (sometimes called the heart) of the artichoke is the most succulent part.